sciabarrado/tutorial-app-platform/pres.md

 # Concepts of App Platform / 1

 - Your deployment is the `.do/app.yaml`
-- It includes lots of components:
+- It includes lots of components
+- We are going to use
-  - **static sites**
+  - static sites
   - services
   - databases
   - routes
-  - and much more...
+- But wait: there is much more...

 ---
 # Concepts of App Platform / 2

-- The YAML describes the complete cycle:
+- The YAML describes the complete cycle to build and deploy:
  - **1** Pulling from repositoryes
  - **2** Building applications
  - **3** Exposing to the internet